lakshitabhumbuck/MedVerse2/README.md

   - Manage appointments (view, cancel, or reschedule).
   - Secure online payment options available (cash, Stripe, Razorpay).
   - User profile with editable information (name, email, address, gender, birthday, profile picture).
+  - Patients can input their health vitals such as blood pressure, heart rate, and temperature, which are then displayed using interactive graphs for easy monitoring.
+  - The platform uses geolocation to help patients find nearby doctors and view them on an interactive map.
+  - An integrated chatbot assists patients by answering common questions, guiding them through symptoms, and helping them prepare for consultations.

 - **Doctor Login**:
   - Doctors can log in and manage appointments.